-While you can’t take this machine on a dive with you, it’s certainly capable of helping you discover some underwater finds.
+While you can’t take this metal detector on a dive with you, it’s certainly capable of helping you discover some underwater finds like coins of jewelry.
 The waterproofing measures taken make it a worthy contender for shallow waters.
-Check out our comprehensive Garrett AT Pro review.

 3. Fisher 1280X-8 Underwater All-Purpose Metal Detector – Best for Beginners

-Don’t expect this model to provide you with professional-quality results.
-It’s a simple detector that can help rookie detectors find valuables in the most treacherous places.
+Don’t expect this underwater metal detector to provide you with professional-quality results.
+It’s a simple detector that can help rookie detectorists find valuables in the most treacherous places.
 For that reason, we recommend this model for new users who don’t need a ton of adjustable settings.

 4. Garrett Sea Hunter Mark II – Best for Working Around Mineral Issues

-The detector is very well designed.
+The metal detector is very well designed.
 It weighs less than four pounds and has a couple of ways to mount it.
-You can attach it to a hip belt or use the included arm cuff to direct the device where you want it.
+You can attach it to a hip belt that reduces detector weight, or use the included arm cuff to direct the device where you want it.
 The machine is also painted bright yellow for enhanced visibility.